Print

 Step 2

-If you have more than one user account in your operating system - please log-in to the clean account and download the recommended anti-spyware software, install it and run a full system scan, remove all the security infections it will detect, however if you have only one user account please follow this guide (this guide will show you how to create a new user account using safe mode with command prompt - using this newly created user account you will be able to remove FBI "Your computer has been locked" ransomware).
+Remove all security infections detected.
+If, however, you have only one user account, please follow this guide (the guide describes how to create a new user account using Safe Mode with Command Prompt - using this newly-created user account, you will be able to remove the FBI "Your computer has been locked" ransomware).

-If FBI Cybercrime Division (PC blocked) MoneyPak scam also blocks your operating system's Safe Mode with Networking follow these removal instructions:
+If FBI Cybercrime Division (PC blocked) MoneyPak scam also blocks your operating system's Safe Mode with Networking, follow these removal instructions:

-1. Start your computer in Safe Mode with Command Prompt - During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with command prompt from the list and press ENTER.
+1. During your computer starting process, press the F8 key on your keyboard multiple times until the Windows Advanced Options menu appears, and then select Safe Mode with Command Prompt from the list and press ENTER.

 Boot your computer in Safe Mode with Command Prompt

-2. When command prompt mode loads enter the following line: net user removevirus /add and press ENTER.
+2. When Command Prompt Mode loads, enter the following line: net user removevirus /add and press ENTER.

-3. Next enter this line: net localgroup administrators removevirus /add and press ENTER.
+3. Next, enter this line: net localgroup administrators removevirus /add and press ENTER.

 creating new user using command prompt